Theatre

 Springboro • 888-262-3792

-Formerly known as Playhouse South, Springboro Community Theatre finds itself in a new neighborhood!
-Now in Wright Station, located at the crossroads of Central and Main in Springboro, SCT adds to its already established reputation of quality theatre through its youth program, an improv troupe, a concert series, and a speaker series.
-Join them in fall 2019 for their first season as Springboro Community Theatre!
+Formerly known as Playhouse South, Springboro Community Theatre is now in Wright Station, located at the crossroads of Central and Main in Springboro.
+SCT adds to its already established reputation of quality theatre through its youth program, an improv troupe, a concert series, and a speaker series.
+Their mission is to promote the ongoing appreciation of live theatre by providing teaching, acting, and audience opportunities for the community of Springboro.

 Springfield Civic Theatre